Sustainably managing our fisheries

 A sustainable population simply means a group of fish that is able to sustain itself year after year.

 Fish reproduce and replenish their numbers to replace those lost to predators, disease, or aging.
-Even though the size of a group of fish may change from year to year, if the group of fish can replenish its numbers to a similar level in future generations, it is considered sustainable.
+If the group of fish can replenish its numbers to a similar level in future generations, it is considered sustainable.

-But if too many fish are lost, for example from fishing pressure, that group of fish may not be able to replenish its numbers year after year.
+But if too many fish are lost, for example from fishing pressure, that group of fish may not be able to replenish its numbers.